How To Get an Employer Identification Number

 When You Need a New EIN

-In most cases, once you get an employer identification number, it’ll be yours for the life of the business.
+In most cases, once you get an EIN, it’ll be yours for the life of the business.
 However, there are a few specific cases where you’ll need a new EIN:

 - You change business structures, such as a sole proprietor becomes a partnership or corporation